Step-by-step guide

 Go to subtranslate.xyz and drag your .srt file into the upload area.
 No account or signup needed.

-3
+3. 3

 Select your target language

 Pick from over 90 languages.
-The most popular choices are Spanish, French, Japanese, Portuguese, and German.
+The most popular choices are spanish, french, japanese, portuguese, and german.

-4
+4. 4

 Translate and download

-Manual method: copy-paste into Google Translate
+Copy-paste into Google Translate

-You can translate SRT files manually by opening the file in a text editor, copying the subtitle text (not the timestamps or segment numbers), pasting it into Google Translate, and then putting the translated text back into the SRT file structure.
+You can translate SRT files manually by opening the file in a text editor, copying the subtitle text (not the timestamps or segment numbers), pasting it into Google Translate, and then putting the translated text back into the SRT structure.

-AI translation vs. traditional translation
+AI translation vs. traditional

-Tips for better subtitle translations
+Tips for better translations

 • Start with clean source files.
 Make sure your original SRT has correct timestamps and properly formatted text.
 Garbage in, garbage out.